-58. In addition to the AOA Boards and ABMS Board Certification, the American Board of Physician Specialties ("ABPS"), which is affiliated with the AAPSUS, offers its own form of a "board certification" program for physicians, and has 18 specialty boards.
+80. In addition to the AOA Boards and ABMS Board Certification, the American Board of Physician Specialties ("ABPS"), which is affiliated with the AAPSUS, offers its own form of a "board certification" program for physicians, and has 18 specialty boards.

-59. However, ABPS board certification is not recognized by every state, which means a physician in states where it is not recognized cannot hold himself or herself out as ABPS board certified, and ABPS is not as widely recognized by hospitals and insurance carriers as AOA and ABMS board certification.
+81. However, ABPS board certification is not recognized by every state, which means a physician in states where it is not recognized cannot hold himself or herself out as ABPS board certified, and ABPS is not as widely recognized by hospitals and insurance carriers as AOA and ABMS board certification.

-60. In fact, having issued approximately 6,000 board certifications, approximately one-third to DOs, the ABPS has issued far fewer board certifications than the AOA and ABMS.
+82. In fact, having issued approximately 6,000 board certifications, approximately one-third to DOs, the ABPS has issued far fewer board certifications than the AOA and ABMS.

-61. Thus, like ABMS board certification, for DOs who completed an AOA residency program, ABPS board certification is not interchangeable with AOA board certification.
+83. Thus, like ABMS board certification, for DOs who completed an AOA residency program, ABPS board certification is not interchangeable with AOA board certification.

-62. Consequently, the AOA has market power in the market for medical board certification for DOs who completed their residencies in AOA accredited programs (the "DO Board Certification Market").
+84. Consequently, the AOA has market power in the "DO Board Certification Market."

-C. The 2020 Single-Accreditation System
+D. The 2020 Single-Accreditation System

-63. In February 2014, the ACGME and the AOA reached an agreement to establish a single-accreditation system that will allow both DO and MD postgraduates to complete their residency and/or fellowship education in ACGME-accredited programs.
+85. In February 2014, the ACGME and the AOA reached an agreement to establish a single-accreditation system that will allow both DO and MD postgraduates to complete their residency and/or fellowship education in ACGME-accredited programs.

-64. Beginning in 2015, AOA accredited residency programs could apply for recognition by the ACGME, with full implementation of the single-accreditation system to begin on June 1, 2020.
+86. Beginning in 2015, AOA accredited residency programs could apply for recognition by the ACGME, with full implementation of the single-accreditation system to begin on June 1, 2020.

-65. Upon implementation of the single-accreditation system in 2020, DOs who complete their residency in an ACGME recognized AOA residency program may be eligible for board certification with the ABMS.
+87. Upon implementation of the single-accreditation system in 2020, DOs who complete their residency in an ACGME recognized AOA residency program may be eligible for board certification with the ABMS.

-66. However, for the period prior to 2020, a DO who completes his or her residency in an AOA accredited residency program has no viable alternative but to become board certified through the an AOA Board.
+88. However, for the period prior to 2020, a DO who completes his or her residency in an AOA accredited residency program has no viable alternative but to become board certified through an AOA Board.

-67. The announcement of the plan for a single accreditation system in 2020 demonstrates the present lack of interchangeability between AOA board certification and ABMS board certification.
+89. The announcement of the plan for a single accreditation system in 2020 demonstrates the present lack of interchangeability between AOA board certification and ABMS board certification.

-D. The AOA's Unlawful Tying Arrangement
+E. The AOA's Unlawful Tying Arrangement

-68. Knowing that DOs who have obtained AOA board certification need to maintain their board certification and have no alternative to AOA board certification, the AOA has leveraged it market power in the DO Board Certification Market by conditioning the maintenance of AOA board certification (the "tying product") on membership in the AOA (the "tied product"), and the AOA has thereby earned revenues from membership dues the AOA would not otherwise have earned, and with no procompetitive basis.
+90. Knowing that DOs who have obtained AOA board certification need to maintain their board certification and have no alternative to AOA board certification, the AOA has leveraged its market power in the DO Board Certification Market by conditioning the maintenance of AOA board certification (the "tying product") on membership in the AOA (the "tied product").
+As a result, the AOA has been able to inflate the price it charges for membership in the AOA, and has thereby earned, without any offsetting pro-competitive benefits, inflated revenues from membership dues that the AOA would not otherwise have earned.

-69. Since at least July 1, 2012, the AOA has required all DOs to purchase and maintain annual membership in the AOA and pay the AOA's annual membership dues in order to avoid the AOA's deactivation of their AOA board certification.
+91. Since at least August 1, 2012, the AOA has required all AOA board certified DOs to purchase and maintain annual membership in the AOA and pay the AOA's annual membership dues in order to avoid the AOA's deactivation of their AOA board certification.

-70. That requirement is now reflected in the AOA's Osteopathic Continuous Certification ("OCC") program, which became effective January 1, 2013, and which the AOA describes as being developed to ensure that "board-certified DOs maintain currency and demonstrate competency in their specialty area."
+92. That requirement is now reflected in the AOA's Osteopathic Continuous Certification ("OCC') program, which became effective January 1, 2013, and which the AOA describes as being developed to ensure that "board-certified DOs maintain currency and demonstrate competency in their specialty area."

-- 71. The OCC is comprised of five components: - A valid, unrestricted license to practice medicine and adherence the AOA's Code of Ethics; - Completion of 120 hours of continuing medical education every three years; - Completion of a proctored examination; - Completion of a practice assessment against national standards; and
+93. The OCC is comprised of five components:

+- A valid, unrestricted license to practice medicine and adherence the AOA's Code of Ethics; - Completion of 120 hours of continuing medical education every three years; - Completion of a proctored examination; - Completion of a practice assessment against national standards; and dues in order to remain AOA board certified is made clear by the AOA's pronouncement that,